dvd90/growth-interview-backend-enrichment/README.md

 - Verb: POST
 - Input params: email
 - Output: The result of the category logic (check explanation below)
-- Description: This endpoint enriches the email, categories the result, stores it in the database and returns a response.
+- Description: This endpoint enriches the email, categorizes the result, stores it in the database and returns a response.

 ##### 2. Get a user’s saved data